melspence/pfs-dev/README.md

-# Primed for Success, part 2: put your images on a diet
+# Primed for Success, part 2: convert the basic LEMP stack to use Alpine images where possible

 ## Content